mokeseven7/aws-examples/README.md

 ```

-An example implementation using the above construct to build a php iamge from the lambda/provided base image,
+An example implementation using the above construct to build a php iamge.

+This iamge uses the lambda/provided as its base, builds php 8, makes php executable in lambda.

-which is used to crate a custom JWT authorizer lambda function for api gateway using okta.
+This image is used to crate a custom JWT authorizer lambda function for api gateway using okta.

 ```